LincaMarius/ISAP-1_Schematic/README.md

 I used the 74LS133 chip which is a 13-input NAND gate.

+In the current implementation scheme of revision B in the Control Block, 12 chips were used

 The Control Block schematic of the ISAP-1 Model B Version 1.1 Computer is shown in the following figure:

 ![ Figure 26 ](/Pictures/Figure26.png)